Skip to content

 Minsa is a company from Mexico, one of the largest producers of nixtamalizada (masa harina) corn ...

 On May 22, 2026, the Mexican food manufacturer Minsa appeared on the leak site of the ransomware group known as apt73.
 The company, one of the largest producers of nixtamalizada corn flour in Mexico, had internal files stolen during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone whose records passed through Minsa’s systems could be affected.
+While the exact number of people whose information may have been exposed remains unknown, anyone whose records passed through Minsa’s systems could be affected.

 Public reporting indicates that internal files were exfiltrated from Minsa’s network.
 The data was posted on apt73’s leak site, hosted on the dark web address linked through ransomware.live.
 No confirmed total of victim counts or specific record volumes has been released by the company or the attackers.
 The breach follows the typical ransomware pattern of encryption followed by data theft and extortion pressure.